Surgeries, sharp 4-manifolds and the Alexander polynomial: The Alexander polynomial

 Combining the inequality \eqref{eq:genusbound} with the assumption $p/q\geq 4g(K)+4$ allows us to apply Lemma~\ref{lem:CMuniqueness}.
 This shows that there is an automorphism of $\mathbb{Z}^N$ mapping $w_0$ to $w_0'$.
 Since this automorphism will not alter the minimal values attained in \eqref{eq:tiK} and \eqref{eq:tiK'} for each $i$, this shows that the torsion coefficients satisfy $t_i(K)=t_i(K')$ for all $|i|\leq n/2$.
 Since $g(K)<n/2$, this implies that $t_i(K')=t_i(K)= 0$ for all $|i|\geq g(K)$.
 Thus we can conclude that $t_i(K')=t_i(K)$ for all $i$.
 As shown in Remark~\ref{rem:torsiondeterminespoly}, the torsion coefficients of $K$ and $K'$ determine their Alexander polynomials, so we have $\Delta_{K'}(t)=\Delta_{K}(t)$ and $g(K)=g(K')$, as required. \end{proof}

 \begin{rem} In the proof of Theorem~\ref{thm:Alexuniqueness}, the quantity $4g(K)+4$ arises as an upper bound to $B=\sum_{i=1}^t \rho_i^2 + 2\rho_t$, where $(\rho_1, \dots , \rho_t)$ are the stable coefficients appearing in the intersection form of the sharp 4-manifold $X$ bounding $S_{p/q}^3(K)$.
-In a forthcoming paper, we will show that the tuple $(\rho_1, \dots , \rho_t)$ depends only on $K$.
-Given this fact, we can replace $4g(K)+4$ in Theorem~\ref{thm:Alexuniqueness} by the quantity $B$.
-Although, the relationship between $B$ and the knot $K$ is not straight forward, one can show that in many cases $B$ will be much smaller than $4g(K)+4$.
-For example, if $K$ is the torus knot $T_{r,s}$, one can show that $B$ satisfies
+In \cite{McCoy2017bounds}, it is shown that the tuple $(\rho_1, \dots , \rho_t)$ is independent of the manifold $X$ and is, in fact, an invariant of the knot $K$.
+Given this fact, we could replace $4g(K)+4$ in Theorem~\ref{thm:Alexuniqueness} by the quantity $B$.
+In general, $B$ will be smaller that $4g(K)+4$.
+For example, if $K$ is the torus knot $T_{r,s}$, then one can show that

-However, when $K=T_{2,2k+1}$, one can show that the equality $B=4k+4=4g(K)+4$ holds.
-So there are some cases in which using $B$ instead of $4g(K)+4$ in Theorem~\ref{thm:Alexuniqueness} does not offer any improvement. \end{rem}
+However although $B$ is in general a better bound, it is not an improvement in all cases.
+Namely, for the torus knots $T_{2,s}$ one can show that